Hisense U8N Mini-LED ULED 4K Google TV (2024) vs Amazon Fire TV Omni QLED Series 4K TV (2022)

 Who should buy each?

-Choose the Hisense U8N Mini-LED ULED 4K Google TV (2024) if: you want stunning HDR performance with 3,000+ nits brightness, need high refresh rates for gaming, or appreciate superior audio with 50W output.
+Choose the Hisense U8N Mini-LED ULED 4K Google TV (2024) if: you play fast-paced games frequently with its 144Hz refresh rate, you want stunning HDR performance with over 3,000 nits brightness, or you enjoy high-quality audio with its powerful 50W sound system.

-Choose the Amazon Fire TV Omni QLED Series 4K TV (2022) if: you want a budget option for casual viewing, need integrated Alexa without a remote, or enjoy art displays on your screen.
+Choose the Amazon Fire TV Omni QLED Series 4K TV (2022) if: you want a budget-friendly option with decent HDR capabilities, you prefer hands-free Alexa integration for convenience, or you need a TV for casual viewing without the need for high refresh rates.
 (60 Hz refresh)

 Conclusion